 The Great Frost Wyvern.
 A Dragon of incomprehensible size formed entirely of an unmeltable Ice, the colour of which is a perfect fusion of Cerulean and Malachite so divine the skies of Heaven gaze down in envy.
 The ice that forms its head is transparent, clear of impurities, and refracts the light in a way that makes it glow with a holy radiance.

 The Wyvern Possesses two sets of teeth.
 The first set, which are on the outside of it's maw, are long, dangerously sharp spikes that fit together so perfectly it's closed mouth looks like a smooth, edgeless surface.
 The second set, rows upon rows of serrated icicles that taper to a point so fine it could poke the nucleus out of an atom by simply closing it's mouth; anyone who is bitten by the Great Frost Wyvern (and isn't ripped to shreds) is due to die of radiation poisoning within days.

-This colossal Ice dragon has no legs to speak of, yet the musculature of its arms is unnatural, even amongst the Region Tyrants; strong enough to crush the gates of hell with ease.
+This colossal Ice dragon does not have legs, although the unnatural musculature of its arms is more than enough to compensate, even amongst the Region Tyrants.
+Strong enough to crush the gates of hell with ease, surely.
 Its flawless design is kept even as it floats through the sky with its body knotted and looped around itself; The ice doesn't crease, crack, or crumble as it moves, akin to a living statue that continuously re-sculpts itself in a never-ending flow of creation.